MineRobbersProjects/towntheme/_posts/2016-8-13-Anouncing-tilde-town-theme.md

 ---
 layout: post
-title: Announcing: tilde.town theme for Jekyll
+title: "Announcing: tilde.town theme for Jekyll"
 ---

 Exactly as it says on the tin.
 This uses the default tilde.town css to theme your town-related blog.